 Long Trail: Day 13 (Montclair Glen Lodge)

 When I woke up, the fog was thick around the warming hut.
-I ate a quick breakfast, and went to the nearby booth to find my clothes were completely dry thanks to the heater inside.
+I ate a quick breakfast and went to the nearby booth to find that my clothes were completely dry, thanks to the heater inside.

 The rain stopped sometime in the night, and while I was grateful for that.
-The storm had turned the next few mile descent to Appalachian Gap. into a wet, muddy disaster.
-It was pretty treacherous and included a few different points of rebar ladders.
+The storm had turned the next few miles past Appalachian Gap into a wet, muddy disaster.
+It was treacherous and included a few different points of rebar ladders.
 I slipped no less than 3 times, but somehow, I did not fall.

-Upon reaching Appalachian Gap I crossed the road to find the trail going back into the woods.
+Upon reaching Appalachian Gap, I crossed the road to find the trail going back into the woods.
 The trail straight north of the road was a steep, rocky climb.
 I was told that Appalachian Gap was the dividing line between the “easy” and “difficult” sections of the Long Trail.
-A tough 6 miles later and I arrived at Cowles Cove Shelter.
-I stopped for lunch, and checked the weather.
+A tough 6 miles later, and I arrived at Cowles Cove Shelter.
+I stopped for lunch and checked the weather.
 It called for heavy rain later in the day.
-I did not want to be out when that happened so I left trying to beat the storm.
-It was another 5 miles to my destination of Montclair Glen.
+I did not want to be out when that happened, so I left, trying to beat the storm.
+It was another 5 miles to my destination of Montclair Glen Lodge.

-Continuing up Burnt Rock Mtn., the sun came out for the first time since being back on the trail.
+Continuing up Burnt Rock Mountain, the sun came out for the first time since being back on the trail.
 I hiked up the next peak (Mt.
-Ethan Allen) and it took forever.
+Ethan Allen), and it took forever.
 This part of the hike included a very tall ladder that was quite scary to climb down.
 Somewhere between Mt.
 Ethan Allen and Montclair Glen Lodge, it finally started raining…then it started pouring.
-I picked up my speed with reckless abandon, I was basically running to try and get to the lodge as quickly as I could.
-I stepped through so many mud puddles and water because at that point I was already covered in mud and rain.
+I picked up my speed with reckless abandon, trying to get to the lodge as quickly as I could.

 Some of the many obstacles…

-It still took a long time to make it Montclair Glen Lodge.
+It still took a long time to make it to Montclair Glen Lodge.
 Once I was there, I met the caretaker.
-It was 5 dollars to stay and she wrote me an an iou since I didn’t have cash.
-I asked her about nearby Camel’s Hump which is tomorrow’s challenge.
-She said that as long as it doesn’t rain too hard, it would be safe to climb.
-That was a relief to me because I heard it can be a dangerous climb.
+It was 5 dollars to stay, and she wrote me an IOU since I didn’t have cash.
+I asked her about the nearby Camel’s Hump, which is tomorrow’s challenge.
+She said that as long as it doesn’t rain too hard, it would be safe.
+That was a relief, because I heard it can be a dangerous climb.

 Share: